-- 58. Incredibly, USFL and the industry were warned that "Moody's fears that insurers writing these policies could suffer potentially large losses if aggressive pricing assumptions involving portfolio yield, surrender rates, letter of credit (LOC) costs and mortality rates do not materialize as expected." (emphasis original).5 - 59.
-The report went on to predict that "The combination of a prolonged low interest rate environment, increasing LOC costs, higher than anticipated mortality rates, and low lapse rates can produce material losses for an insurer with a substantial block of UL policies containing these guarantees."
-Moody's even went so far as to predict "the worse-case scenario" which is precisely what has occurred in lieu of record-low interest rates after the Great Recession: 7
+- 58. Incredibly, USFL and the industry was warned that "Moody's fears that insurers writing these policies could suffer potentially large losses if aggressive pricing assumptions involving portfolio yield, surrender rates, letter of credit (LOC) costs and mortality rates do not materialize as expected." (emphasis original).5 - 59.
+The report went on to predict that "The combination of a prolonged low interest rate environment, increasing LOC costs, higher than anticipated mortality rates, and low lapse rates can produce material losses for an insurer with a substantial block of UL policies containing these guarantees."6 Moody's even went so far as to predict "the worse-case scenario" which is precisely what has occurred as a result of record-low interest rates after the Great Recession: 7

-4 Lawrence J. Rybka, R. Marshall Jones, Guesses, Projections, Promises and Guarantees, Journal of Financial Service Professionals, (July 2005); http://joneslowry.com/articles/Guesses_Projections_Promises_Guarantee.pdf.
+4 Lawrence J. Rybka, R. Marshall Jones, Guesses, Projections, Promises and Guarantees, Journal of Financial Service Professionals, (July 2005); http://joneslowry.com/articles/Guesses Projections Promises Guarantee.pdf.